dcmouser/mewlo/readme.md

  * Mewlo is an Open Source Python web framework which allows coders to build custom community-based web services.
  * The aim of Mewlo is to provide the best implementation of the common infrastructure used on such sites.
 This includes robust user and group accounts, social-website features (user profiles, messaging, forums, etc.), and it offers strong support for community moderators to manage users and site content.
 It is designed to perform well on large sites.
+ * Mewlo occupies the ground somewhere between a low-level, general-purpose web framework (like Django, Pyramid, Yii) and a high-level Content Management system, like Drupal.
- * Note that Mewlo is a framework for coders, it's not a content management system for non-coders.
+ * Mewlo is a framework for coders.
 One should *NOT* expect to set up a Mewlo site without writing a single line of code, the way you would set up a content management system or blog.
+Most configuration and customization is done through code rather than interactive configuration.